 Modular buildings are based on fully or semi-completed volumetric modules produced in a factory.
 These modules are transportable, can be combined in various configurations, and allow future expansion with minimal disruption.
 In Iraq, modular buildings are frequently preferred for construction camps, worker accommodation, and rapidly deployed operational facilities.

-A prefabricated building, on the other hand, relies on panels or structural components manufactured off-site and assembled at the project location.
+Prefabricated building systems, on the other hand, rely on panels or structural components manufactured off-site and assembled at the project location.
 This system is typically associated with more permanent buildings such as schools, healthcare units, or administrative facilities where architectural integration and long-term use are priorities.

 In practice, project owners in Iraq often choose modular buildings for speed and flexibility, while prefabricated building systems are selected for projects with defined lifespans and permanent land allocation.
 The decision is rarely about one being superior, but about aligning the system with operational goals.